SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 ### Do a part of the Annual Video Review Project
 Watch a 2-3 minute video and follow along in Salesforce, taking notes on any changes needed.
 View the tracking document [here](https://docs.google.com/spreadsheets/d/1ESTsr5OOnPXPfB2KTPOCDP0YfT3esYZWDdy_9yaAPbo/edit?ts=5f6b8d20#gid=1443784001)

+### Record Narration on Videos
+Here are some of the videos that will soon need narration.
+Anyone with a decent internet connection, a headset with a good mic, and a confortable speaking voice can volunteer.
+We usually record some scripts at every sprint.
+* Account Soft Credit Setup
+* Applying for a Salesforce License Donation
+* Specifying a Default Mailing Address for an Account

+## February 2021 Sprint
+Coming soon!
+Review the things you can help with above, save the dates February 10-11, and get excited!

 ## October 2020 Sprint Recap
 * Team Leaders: Barbara Christensen [@BRCTweets](https://twitter.com/BRCTweets), Bill Florio [@billflorio](https://twitter.com/billflorio), Charise Van Liew [@charisevl](https://twitter.com/charisevl)
 * Github Scribe: Charise Van Liew